1973 Chilean parliamentary election: Political parties and electoral pacts

 Before the elections several political parties underwent internal divisions and splintered into smaller factions.
 While the majority of Christian Democrats led the Freiist faction, other groups formed the Popular Unitary Action Movement (MAPU) and the Christian Left, which later joined the Popular Unity.
 Dissident radicals from the central leadership divided into two factions, Radical Democracy, a traditional right-wing group, and the Radical Left Party, a moderate social democratic faction that initially supported Allende but later became opposition in 1972.

 In anticipation of the elections, the Confederation of Democracy was established in July 1972.
-It was a coalition comprising center and right-wing parties including the Christian Democrats, National Party, Radical Party, Radical Democracy, and the National Democratic Party, all opposed to Popular Unity.
+It was a coalition comprising center and right-wing parties including the Christian Democrats, National Party, Radical Left Party, Radical Democracy, and the National Democratic Party, all opposed to Popular Unity.
 Apart from these two primary electoral pacts, the Popular Socialist Union, a small left-wing group that had split from the Socialist Party, also participated in the elections.